 Celebrity Cruises I think, as they make no bones about it, are trying to attract a younger and more diverse traveller including solo travellers, by introducing solo cabins with balconies now on their new ships.

 They’re pushing social media stars like their Captain Kate to engage that kind of social media active community.
 You see it in the advertising.
 You see it in their design.
 They’re trying to become a more youthful appeal cruise line.

 They’re also trying to be more luxurious.
-They’ve upgraded the design.
-They’ve upgraded the food.
-They’ve upgraded the service, and they’re trying to attract users who is more driven towards a luxury end of the premium larger ship cruise lines, but not quite at the ultra-luxury Seabourn.
-Silversea, Regent Seven Seas level.
+They’ve upgraded the design and they’ve upgraded the food.
+And they’ve upgraded the service.
+In short, they are trying to attract users who are more driven towards the luxury end of the premium larger ship cruise lines, but not quite at the ultra-luxury Seabourn.
+Silversea, Regent Seven Seas, level.